SofaDefrost/Shape_Based_Augmented_Reality/README.md

 git submodule update --init --recursive
 ```

 ## Usage

-To run the code, you can :
+To run the code, you can:

 - Execute the Python script *ar_image.py*.
 This Python script is for one image only.
 You can choose (in the top of the file) if you want to load a pre-saved file (there are somes provided in the 'example/input' folder), or do a new acquisition:
 ```console